Puppy Deposit Receipt Template

 (No Ratings Yet)

-A puppy deposit receipt is a record of sale that outlines the transaction between the owner of a dog and a potential buyer.
-Owners can be private individuals, breeders, or licensed pet stores.
+man-with-puppy-holding-check-and-puppy-deposit-receipt Owners can be private individuals, breeders, or licensed pet stores.
 The receipt also serves as a temporary agreement between the owner and buyer, confirming that the owner will not sell the dog or the buyer’s waitlist position to another buyer for a specified period.
+Any puppy deposit receipt should include the following information:

 • Identifying information about the puppy, including color, size, weight, and breed;